 - Program Length

 - Finding the Best LPN to BSN Program

-LPN to BSN programs, such as those offered by Indiana State University and The College Network, are designed to give LPNs the additional skills and training required to move ahead in their field.
+LPN to BSN programs are designed to give LPNs the additional skills and training required to move ahead in their field.
 With a BSN degree, nurses may perform more advanced tasks and have the opportunity to specialize in one area of medicine such as pediatrics or mental health.
 While you may become an RN with just an associate’s degree, a BSN is a prerequisite for many entry-level positions that offer respectable salaries.
 Notice in the chart below the mean annual wage for registered nurses in the private sector.
 With a BSN, nurses can expect above-average salaries:

 An LPN to BSN program follows an accelerated path, shortening the time it takes to earn the degree.
 Traditional BSN programs take about four years to complete but students entering this program already have their LPNs.
 Students are therefore allowed to both test out of several courses and also transfer their previously earned credits.

 Remember that an LPN to BSN program requires students to take general education courses such as English, history, and mathematics in addition to nursing classes and clinicals.
 Some general education courses might transfer if you completed college-level work at another institution.
 Contact the school’s admissions department to find more information about transferable credits and equivalencies.

 Online LPN to BSN programs are specifically designed for working professionals.
 The flexible nature of online classes allow you to earn degrees while meeting your career responsibilites.
 Other benefits of online study include: